Focused on results, not return visits.

 Assessments

-o Several questionnaires and assessments are used to collect additional information about
+Several questionnaires and assessments are used to collect additional information about

 the nature and severity of presenting concerns and to provide a baseline or comparison